kasikoel/SpringBoot-Lab1/README.md

 # Schedule Builder

 ## Description
-Schedule Builder is a backend application designed to help students plan their course schedules efficiently.
+Schedule Builder is an application designed to help students plan their course schedules efficiently.
 It provides a RESTful API that allows users to manage courses and optimize their schedules based on constraints and preferences.
 Currently, the project only includes a backend, with no frontend interface.

 ## Setup & Run Instructions